 - Emotional: Lowering another person’s self-esteem through acts such as name-calling, criticism, and diminishing their abilities or accomplishments are common examples of emotional domestic abuse.

-- Economic: Economic abuse is defined as any instance in which one person makes or tries to make another person financially dependent by controlling financial resources, restricting access to money, or even preventing them from going to work.
+- Economic: Economic abuse is defined as any instance in which one person makes or tries to make another person financially dependent by controlling financial resources, restricting access to money or even preventing them from going to work.

 In most cases, abusers will combine many of these tactics to use on their victims.

-What Happens if You Have Been Wrongly Accused?
+What Happens If You Have Been Wrongly Accused?

-If a member of your family or household files domestic violence charges or a complaint against you, you will first be required to vacate your home immediately.
+If a member of your family or household files domestic violence charges against you, you will first be required to vacate your home immediately.
 Unfortunately, sometimes this tactic is used for inappropriate reasons.
 The case will go to court and, if the court rules in favor of the plaintiff, you will likely be tasked with paying the plaintiff’s legal fees as well as your own.
 You will also likely be responsible for covering their medical bills and any other damages awarded.

-Effect Of Domestic Violence On Divorce Proceeding
+Effect Of Domestic Violence On Divorce Proceedings

-If you are involved in a divorce proceeding and have either been the victim of domestic violence or subjected to a restraining order you feel is unjust, contact the domestic violence attorneys at Rombro & Associates online or at (310) 545-1900 for assistance.
+If you are involved in a divorce proceeding and have either been the victim of domestic violence or subjected to a restraining order you feel is unjust, contact the domestic violence attorneys at Rombro & Manley LLP in Manhattan Beach, California, online or at 310-545-1900 for assistance.